Top Train Rides In Colorado

 Want to enjoy Colorado’s rugged terrain without the trouble of driving your car?
 No need to worry.
 There are a variety of ways to explore the natural beauty Colorado has to offer, and many can only be seen by train.
 For just the price of one ticket, you can experience any of the fascinating trips below.
-Here are the top train rides in Colorado you won't want to miss.
+Here are the top train rides in Colorado.

 5. Rio Grande Scenic Railroad